kaileesegarra/social-network-api/README.md

     DELETE requests:
-    -Provide a request body to select appropriate format (JSON)
+        Provide a request body to select appropriate format (JSON)

         Example: Testing a DELETE Request
         1. Create a DELETE request
         2. Click the "+" icon, name the request (e.g., "Delete User"), and select DELETE
         3. Enter the URL: http://localhost:3000/api/users/:id (replace :id with the actual user ID)
         4. Send the request: Click the "Send" button
         5. Verify the response indicates the user was deleted successfully

 API Organization: Filing Requests in Folders